 Nowadays, there are various places offering retreats, meditation and detox-programmes, healing services (Reiki) and of course Yoga classes – making Koh Phangan a spiritual refuge for people seeking some peace and quietness in their lives.

 • The Yoga Retreat offering Ashtanga and Hatha Yoga classes, detox packages, introduction to the origins of Yoga, meditation and pranayama classes plus sauna.

 • Orion Healing Centre with Reiki-courses, daily Yoga, detox programmes, steam room and raw food restaurant.

-• Temple Wat Kow Tham for Vipassana meditation retreats (10th – 20th of each month).
+• Temple Wat Kow Tham for Vipassana meditation retreats (10-20th every month).

 And of course you can indulge yourself in many many places on the beach or in Spas with different styles of massages, as well as a variety of saunas or steam rooms.
 AND especially on the West Coast there are a lot of restaurants and cafes offering delicious vegan, vegetarian and/or raw food…